yooperdude/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/utility/RobomosReadMe.md

 OpMode is where you will place OpModes that are to be picked and run.
 System is for systems and subsystems such as arms, motors, servos, etc.
 Utility is where setup info goes for things like constants.
+Change.